-- Students receiving a grade below C (2.0) in a required course or a required support or foundation course of a major, minor, certificate, or professional program taken at Madonna University must repeat that course at Madonna University.
-A comparable course taken at another institution will not be transferred in - 2.
+- 1. Students receiving a grade below C (2.0) in a required course or a required support or foundation course of a major, minor, certificate, or professional program taken at Madonna University must repeat that course at Madonna University.
+A comparable course taken at another institution will not be transferred in. - 2.
 Students receiving a grade below C (2.0) may be permitted to repeat the course once; twice, if approved by the instructor and department.
-In computing the GPA, only the grade and credit hours of the last attempt is included in the computation; however, all earlier attempts remain on the transcript.
+In computing the GPA, the only the grade and credit hours of the last attempt is included in the computation; however, all earlier attempts remain on the transcript. - 3.
+Madonna University does not guarantee that a course will be offered in the future.
+Therefore, students will not be eligible to repeat courses no longer offered by the university.